chloehudzik/workfront-learn.en/help/manage-work/approval-processes-and-milestone-paths/apply-milestones.md

 >[!TIP]
 >
->For more information on how to create a Milestone view, see the Milestone view activity in [Create a basic view](https://experienceleague.adobe.com/docs/workfront-learn/tutorials-workfront/reporting/basic-reporting/create-a-basic-view.html?lang=en).
+>For information on how to create a Milestone view, see the Milestone view activity in [Create a basic view](https://experienceleague.adobe.com/docs/workfront-learn/tutorials-workfront/reporting/basic-reporting/create-a-basic-view.html?lang=en).